MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-platform-common-criteria.md

 ## Certified products

-The product releases below are currently certified against the cited *Protection Profile*, as listed on the [Common Criteria Portal](https://www.commoncriteriaportal.org/products/).
-The *Security Target* describes the product edition(s) in scope, the security functionality in the product, and the assurance measures from the Protection Profile used as part of the evaluation.
-The Administrative Guide provides guidance on configuring the product to match the evaluated configuration.
-The *Certification Report or Validation Report* documents the results of the evaluation by the validation team, with the *Assurance Activity Report* providing details on the evaluator's actions.
+The product releases below are currently certified against the cited *Protection Profile*, as listed on the [Common Criteria Portal](https://www.commoncriteriaportal.org/products/):

+- The *Security Target* describes the product edition(s) in scope, the security functionality in the product, and the assurance measures from the *Protection Profile* used as part of the evaluation
+- The *Administrative Guide* provides guidance on configuring the product to match the evaluated configuration
+- The *Certification Report or Validation Report* documents the results of the evaluation by the validation team, with the *Assurance Activity Report* providing details on the evaluator's actions

+For more details, expand each product section.

 <br>